sockeqwe/pages/content/about/_index.md

 image: "images/about/lake.jpg"
 ---

 I was born and raised in the middle of the Alps in the north of Italy ([Dolomites](https://en.wikipedia.org/wiki/Dolomites)).
 That is the reason why the mountains and hiking are just in my DNA (as you probably have already guessed by the pictures used here in this blog).
 I'm really into sports.
 Any kind of sports.
 I love playing (and chatting) about football.
-Of course I also like software engineering.
+Of course, I also like software engineering.

-Fun fact: My name sounds German but I'm actually Italian (I know it's confusion... we can talk about that while grabbing a beer).
+Fun fact: My name sounds German but I'm Italian (I know it's confusion... we can talk about that while grabbing a beer).

 I'm part of a cross-functional team (iOS, android, web and backend engineers) team at [Freeletics](https://www.freeletics.com) working in the growth and monetization area.
 I'm supporting our team as an Engineering Manager by helping others with their personal and professional growth.
-I'm also leading a small second cross-functional team called "Engineering Productivity", which is focusing on CI/CD, automations, libraries, and creating building blocks for feature development teams.
-Although, I have multiple years of experience in leadership roles and in leading different kind of teams, still I consider myself as a lifelong student of leadership and software engineering.
+I'm also leading a small second cross-functional team called "Engineering Productivity", which is focusing on CI/CD, automation, libraries, and creating building blocks for feature development teams.
+Although I have multiple years of experience in leadership roles and in leading different kind of teams, still I consider myself as a lifelong student of leadership and software engineering.
 That is the reason why I run this blog: I would like to connect and learn from others and share my experience.

 Although I consider myself T-shaped and enjoy working on multiple platforms, I keep the green little robot very close to my heart.
 You will find a lot of technical articles related to android development.